 Japanese eCommerce platform provider Rakuten announced in the summer of 2019 that free shipping will be offered for purchases over 3,980 JPY (about 36 USD).
 Rakuten is expecting to achieve this by asking the shops on their platform to bear the shipping costs.

-Rakuten is explaining the intense completion with Amazon and others, and asking for the cooperation of the shops.
+Rakuten is explaining the intense competition with Amazon and others, and asking for the cooperation of the shops.
 However, the shops are reacting strongly to this.
 Reportedly, some company has decided to withdraw from the Rakuten’s eCommerce platform.

 Then, the Japan Fair Trade Commission (JFTC) began investigating this case, and conducted an on-the-spot inspection of Rakuten’s partners on February 10 2020, on suspicion of violating the Anti-Monopoly Act.
 Rakuten has issued a press release on this matter.